tkarapan/academic-kickstart/content/home/accomplishments.md

 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false

-title = "Awards, Conference presentations & Organising activities" subtitle = ""
+title = "Awards, Conferences & Activities"
+subtitle = ""

 # Order that this section will appear in.